Updated 29 April 2025

 Consular assistance for New Zealanders

-New Zealand has no diplomatic presence in Syria, so the Government’s ability to provide consular assistance to New Zealanders is limited.
+New Zealand has no diplomatic presence in Syria, so the Government’s ability to provide consular assistance to New Zealanders is extremely limited.

 Register your travel